Performances: November 10th – 18th, 2017

 Auditions by appointment.
 Walk-ins will be seen at the next available time slot.

 - Shoes and clothing appropriate for a dance audition;

-- 16-32 bars of a Broadway- style song that showcases your vocal range (songs from Shrek are acceptable);
+- 16-32 bars of a Broadway- style song that showcases your vocal range;

 - Sheet music in the proper key with cuts marked;

 - A copy of your resume and headshot.

 - An accompanist will be provided (no CD’s, tapes or a cappella numbers please).